-Our ocean and coastal resources are threatened by a growing number of proposed activities and pressures ranging from energy development to habitat loss to commercial and recreational fishing pressure.
-The TRCP strives to balance the multiple and competing uses while conserving the vital resources found within our oceans.
+Our ocean and coastal resources are threatened by a growing number of proposed activities and pressures ranging from energy development and habitat loss to commercial and recreational fishing pressure.
+The TRCP strives to balance the multiple and competing uses while conserving these vital resources.

-In 2013, TRCP worked closely with its sportfishing partners to convene a panel of fisheries biologists, economists, conservationists and managers to discuss the most pressing sportsmen-related fisheries management issues as Congress works toward the reauthorization of the Magnusson-Stevens Fishery Conservation and Management Act.
-Co-chaired by Bass Pro Shops Founder Johnny Morris and Scott Deal, the owner and president of Maverick, Cobia, Pathfinder and Hewes Boats, the panel’s findings have been released in a landmark report that will help guide fisheries management decisions made at the highest levels.
+In 2013, TRCP worked closely with its sportfishing partners to convene a panel of fisheries biologists, economists, conservationists and managers to discuss the most pressing sportsmen-related fisheries management issues as Congress works toward the reauthorization of the Magnusson-Stevens Fishery Conservation and Management Act, which governs the nation's marine fisheries.
+Co-chaired by Bass Pro Shops Founder and CEO Johnny Morris and Scott Deal, owner and president of Maverick, Cobia, Pathfinder and Hewes Boats, the panel’s findings have been released in "A Vision for Managing America's Saltwater Recreational Fisheries," a landmark report that will help guide fisheries management decisions made at the highest levels.

-TRCP will convene its fourth-annual Saltwater Media Summit in October 2014 at Sanibel Island on Florida’s Gulf Coast.
+The TRCP will convene its fourth-annual Saltwater Media Summit in October 2014 in Fort Myers/Sanibel on Florida’s Gulf Coast.
 This year’s summit follows a very successful 2013 summit in Key Largo and Islamorada in the Florida Keys.
-Considered by many the “Sportfishing Capitol of the World,” Islamorada provided the perfect setting to bring together national and international outdoor writers, policy makers, fisheries managers, business leaders and scientists to discuss the state of marine recreational fishing and its future.
+Considered by many the “Sportfishing Capital of the World,” Islamorada provided the perfect setting to bring together national and international writers, policy makers, fisheries managers, business leaders and scientists to discuss the state of marine recreational fishing and its future.

 The TRCP continues to provide a voice for the saltwater recreational angling community in policy efforts and decision making in Washington, D.C.
-We joined a chorus of those supporting restoration efforts along the Gulf coast for passage in Congress of the RESTORE Act.
+We joined a chorus of those supporting restoration efforts along the Gulf Coast for passage in Congress of the RESTORE Act.
 Inserted as provision of the federal transportation bill, the RESTORE Act successfully survived both the House and Senate debate thanks to the hard work of many sportsmen and conservation groups’ efforts.
-The RESTORE Act was signed into law in July 2012, and will now direct 80 percent of the Clean Water Act penalties that will be assessed to BP directly to where it is needed most: the five Gulf states that were impacted by the spill.
+The RESTORE Act was signed into law in July 2012, and as a result 80 percent of the Clean Water Act penalties that will be assessed to BP will be directed to where they are needed most: the five Gulf states that were impacted by the spill.